- Gain the practical skills to become a confident, responsible and innovative global event manager

 There might be additional costs you may encounter whilst studying.
 The following highlights the mandatory and optional costs for this course:

-- Core Text: multiple copies of core text are held within the library and e-books are identified where possible, however due to limited availability students are recommended to purchase a copy for their own use.
+Core Text: multiple copies of core text are held within the library and e-books are identified where possible, however due to limited availability students are recommended to purchase a copy for their own use.
 It is possible for students to purchase second-hand copies.
-Cost: £50 - £300 per year
+Indicative cost: £50 - £300 per year

-- Trip: students may have the option to attend one trip per year of study.
-Cost: £30 - £40
+Trip: students may have the option to attend one trip per year of study.
+Indicative cost: £30 - £40

 Overseas Trip: students may have the opportunity to take an optional module in Normandy during their second year.
 This is a 5-day programme.
-Cost: £613 - £813
+Indicative cost: £613 - £813

 SCHOLARSHIPS, BURSARIES AND AWARDS